How to search for disease comorbidities

 In this guide you will learn:

-• How to search for disease comorbidities in Intelligent Search
+• How to search for disease comorbidities in Causaly Discover

-• How to refine your search to a specific context by using keywords
+• How to refine your search to a specific context using filters

 Step 0: Login